jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-subsets.rst

 =================

-In :ref:`Straight Exposed Subsets <hsp_subsets>`, the 'n' candidates can each only be True in one of the 'n' cells in a Group they collectively only occupy.
+In :ref:`Straight Exposed Subsets <hsp_subsets>`, the 'n' candidates can each only be True in one of the 'n' cells in a :term:`House` they occupy.
 That is the n Candidates are :term:`A Truth` for those n cells.
 Therefore, they cannot be True outside those 'n' cells.
 Any occurrence of those 'n' candidates outside the 'n' cells can be eliminated.